Éamon de Valera: Early life

 He played rugby at Blackrock and Rockwell College, then for Munster around 1905.
 He remained a lifelong devotee of rugby, attending international matches even towards the end of his life when he was nearly blind.

-At the end of his first year at Blackrock College he was student of the year.
+At the end of his first year at Blackrock College, he was student of the year.
 He also won further scholarships and exhibitions and in 1903 was appointed teacher of mathematics at Rockwell College, County Tipperary.
 It was here that de Valera was first given the nickname "Dev" by a teaching colleague, Tom O'Donnell.
 In 1904, he graduated in mathematics from the Royal University of Ireland.
 He then studied for a year at Trinity College Dublin but, owing to the necessity of earning a living, did not proceed further and returned to teaching, this time at Belvedere College.
 In 1906, he secured a post as a teacher of mathematics at Carysfort Teachers' Training College for women in Blackrock, Dublin.
 His applications for professorships in colleges of the National University of Ireland were unsuccessful, but he obtained a part-time appointment at St Patrick's College, Maynooth and also taught mathematics at various Dublin schools, including Castleknock College (1910–1911; under the name Edward de Valera) and Belvedere College.

+His interest in mathematics and science continued later in life, and he was involved in the foundation of the Dublin Institute for Advanced Studies in 1940, to which he invited scientists such as Erwin Schrödinger.
+He also reportedly did mathematics, while jailed and awaiting possible execution, in 1916.

 There were occasions when de Valera seriously contemplated the religious life like his half-brother, Fr.
 Thomas Wheelwright, but ultimately he did not pursue this vocation.
 As late as 1906, when he was 24 years old, he approached the President of Clonliffe Seminary in Dublin for advice on his vocation.
 De Valera was throughout his life portrayed as a deeply religious man, and in death asked to be buried in a religious habit.
 His biographer, Tim Pat Coogan, speculated that questions surrounding de Valera's legitimacy may have been a deciding factor in his not entering religious life.
-Being illegitimate would have been a bar to receiving priestly orders, but not to becoming a lay member of a religious order.
+Being illegitimate would have ordinarily been a bar to receiving priestly orders as a secular priest, but not to becoming a priest or religious in some religious orders.